 - Type of Lubricant: Always consult the manufacturer’s manual for recommended lubricants.

-- Lubrication Frequency: Generally, a once-a-month lubrication is advisable.
+- Lubrication Frequency: Generally, lubrication once a month is advisable.

 7. Follow a Maintenance Schedule